 As this is a course for people who love reading and want to read much more widely, you can begin on this path by reading as much good quality literature as you can.
 Aim to familiarise yourself with a range of writing from all three genres: prose (novels, short stories, memoirs etc.), poetry and drama, from a variety of historical periods.

-Reading other works by the authors of the set texts (or other authors like them) is very useful, so why not read some other American novels, or some work by modern poets?
+Reading other works by the authors of the set texts (or other authors like them) is very useful, so why not read some other dystopian fiction, or some work by modern poets?
 Or you could dip into the exciting world of Shakespeare.